 - In addition to GLaDOS's return, Portal 2 also features a major AI character named Wheatley, who is no more than a robotic ball who relies on transport rails or the player to take him where he needs to go.

-- Questionable Content's AnthroPCs generally have personal names (like Winslow and Momo-tan), though Pintsize is a somewhat jocular Type 2 and one-shot character PT410x (likely a serial number or, since P T410x was owner-constructed, a fanciful type 3) eschews the very idea of a "slave name".
+- Questionable Content's AnthroPCs generally have personal names (like Winslow and Momo-tan), though Pintsize is a somewhat jocular functional name and one-shot character PT410x (likely a serial number or, since P T410x was owner-constructed, a fanciful model number) eschews the very idea of a "slave name".

 - The most intelligent IA in S.S.D.D is called The Oracle, he has two purposes: predicting the future and improving his performance predicting the future.

 - Short Circuit and Short Circuit 2 feature the military warrior robot Number 5, who develops a friendly and curious AI personality when he is struck by lightning.
 By the conclusion of the first movie he is tired of his sterile serial number name and decides to give himself a human name, henceforth becoming known as Johnny 5.

 - Not many people remember, but his proper factory name was SAINT Number 5.
 SAINT standing for: Strategic Artifically Intelligent Nuclear Transport.

 - Star Wars uses (and abuses) model number to a disturbing degree, given the rather small namespace that droids seem to have in that universe.
 Well, sometimes it does.
 The Star Wars Expanded Universe has many droids being given nicknames, particularly in the X-Wing Series where R2 and R5 droids are called things like Mynock, Whistler, Thirteen, Tonin, Gadget, Shiner, and Vape.
 Galaxy of Fear gives a computer an acronym name.